inner-product/http4s-native-image/README.md

 # http4s Executable via GraalVM Native Image

 This repository demonstrates how to compile an http4s application to a native executable using GraalVM's Native Image.
-The accompanying blog post (link pending) has all the details.
+The accompanying [blog post](https://www.inner-product.com/posts/serverless-scala-services-with-graalvm/) has all the details.

 To quickly get going: